 Then when all the dancing came to a close, Cris and Abbey ran through all the tossed rose petals while their friends and family cheered.
 With one last mother daughter hug and a kiss in the back of the vintage limo, they were off into the night in the coolest car ever built.

 Dear Cris and Abbey,

-I have loved every minute working with you two.
-As I’ve watched you interact with each other, your families, and the people around you, I’ve learned so much about kindness, love, and gratitude.
+I loved every minute working with you two.
+I’ve watched you interact with each other, your families, and the people around you, I’ve learned so much about kindness, love, and gratitude.
 I feel so grateful that our paths crossed so that you could leave your little unique mark on my life.
-I just know you will live such a joy-filled life together because of all the beautiful qualities that make you YOU.
+I know you will live a joy-filled life together because of all the beautiful qualities that make you YOU.
 Thank you so much for choosing me.
-It was such an honor to serve you.
+It was an honor to serve you.

 And a special thanks to their many vendors who made their day so perfect!

 Wedding Dress: The Bride’s Shop with alterations by Ewa Kulik

 Hair: Amanda Denning

 Makeup: Courtney Byington

 Venue: Thomas S Monson Center